Inductive Biases for Deep Learning of Higher-Level Cognition: About Inductive Biases

 \section{About Inductive Biases}

-The no-free-lunch theorem for machine learning~\citep{wolpert1995no, baxter2000model} basically says that some set of preferences (or inductive bias) over the space of all functions is necessary to obtain generalization, that there is no completely general-purpose learning algorithm, that any learning algorithm implicitly or explicitly will generalize better on some distributions and worse on others.
+The no-free-lunch theorem for machine learning~\citep{wolpert1995no, baxter2000model} basically says that some set of preferences (or inductive bias) over the space of all functions is necessary to obtain generalization, that there is no completely general-purpose learning algorithm, that any learning algorithm will generalize better on some distributions and worse on others.
 Typically, given a particular dataset and loss function, there are many possible solutions (e.g. parameter assignments) to the learning problem that exhibit equally ``good'' performance on the training points.
-Given a finite training set, the only way to generalize to new input configurations is then to rely on some assumption about the solution we are looking for.
-The question for AI research aiming at human-level performance then is to identify inductive biases that are most relevant to the human perspective on the world around us.
+Given a finite training set, the only way to generalize to new input configurations is then to rely on some assumptions or preferences about the solution we are looking for.
+An important question for AI research aiming at human-level performance then is to identify inductive biases that are most relevant to the human perspective on the world around us.
 Inductive biases, broadly speaking, encourage the learning algorithm to prioritise solutions with certain properties.
 Table~\ref{tab:current-inductive-biases} lists some of the inductive biases already used in various neural networks, and the corresponding properties.
+Although they are often expressed in terms of a neural architecture, they can also be about how the networks are trained, e.g., unsupervised pre-training, self-supervised learning and semi-supervised training, which all have to do with the input distribution $P(X)$ being informative about future tasks $P(Y|X)$.
+Other relevant elements which are not directly about inductive biases (and not discussed further in this paper) include for example the ability of a learning agent to actively seek knowledge (e.g. in active learning or reinforcement learning) or to obtain information from other agents (e.g., social learning, multi-agent learning).